 We made our way to the waiting SUV, where our driver filled us in on the island’s history.
 Despite its proximity to the city of Singapore, it’s today part of Indonesia.
 Originally home to the Malay and Orang Laut people, it was a strategic trading location between India and China and was coveted by all the major colonial powers.
 Once the British had taken control of Singapore in the late 17th century, however, their trading hub was secured and they relinquished Bintan to the Dutch, who in turn withdrew control in 1945, when Indonesia became independent.
 These days, Westerners are still an important presence on the island, but they are there very much to play, not to work.

 We pulled up to a giant white pineapple, a sculpture marking the grand entrance to the resort.
 A sense of humour is clearly not lost on this place.
-We cast our approving eye over the colonial-era-inspired white buildings and caught a view of the crystal-clear waters and coconut palms stretching out to the horizon.
+We cast our approving eye over the history-inspired white buildings and caught a view of the crystal-clear waters and coconut palms stretching out to the horizon.

 After ‘de-boating’ and freshening up, we were ready to explore.
 The resort is rather compact, meaning all the facilities are within easy reach.
 The whimsical design touches recur throughout the property.
-Owing a not insignificant debt to the design school of Bill Bensley, black-and-white geometric patterns feature heavily and a colonial sensibility is ever-present.
+Owing a not insignificant debt to the design school of Bill Bensley, black-and-white geometric patterns feature heavily and an eclectic sensibility is ever-present.
 But the overall effect is understated and elegant, with just a touch of the sun-drenched Malibu-beach-house vibe.
 The monochrome scheme even extends to the resort’s plush-toy mascot cat, Mr Morris, who greets guests in every room on their arrival.
 It’s an amusing touch and anyone who’d like to take him home can do so by donating to a good cause.
 The quirky features continue into the main pond, which has giant, scarlet seeds from the saga tree floating on it, their heart shape and red colour signifying love.

 Revelling in the fact that we had managed to get away from it all, we spent the afternoon lounging by the pool with a cocktail, accompanied by our fellow escapees.
 The attentive staff, dressed in local farmers’ gear (complete with shoulder poles to carry their ‘wares’ in), were on hand to dish out chilled fruit, refresh our ice water and fetch us sunblock.
 It